photoprism/photoprism-docs/docs/getting-started/performance.md

 ## Server CPU ##

 Last but not least, performance can be limited by your server CPU.
-While consumer NAS devices get faster with each generation, their hardware is optimized for low power consumption.
+While [NAS devices](https://kb.synology.com/en-us/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have) get faster with each generation, their hardware is optimized for minimal power consumption and low production costs.

 [Benchmarks](https://www.google.com/search?q=cpu+benchmarks) prove that even 8-year-old standard desktop CPUs are often many times faster.
 If you've tried everything else, then only moving your instance to a more